This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A catheter (long, thin tube) will be put into an artery in your wrist, groin, or neck.
 The catheter will be gently guided through this artery to your heart and into the narrowed or blocked artery.
 Healthcare providers will use x-rays and contrast liquid to find the area where the stent needs to be placed.
 You may feel warm as the contrast liquid is put into the catheter.
 This feeling should go away quickly.

 - A guidewire will then be placed into the catheter.
-The balloon catheter will be guided into the narrowed or blocked artery using the guidewire.
+The balloon catheter will be guided into the narrowed or blocked artery with the guidewire.
 Healthcare providers will inflate the balloon several times for short periods.
 The inflated balloon pushes the plaque against the artery walls.
 This opens them and allows more blood flow to your heart.
 Another balloon catheter with a stent is then inserted into the artery.
 The balloon is inflated.
 This expands the stent and pushes it into place against the artery wall.
+Your healthcare provider may place a bare metal stent or a drug-eluting stent (DES) in your artery.
+A DES is coated with medicine that is slowly released.
+The medicine helps prevent more plaque buildup.
 The stent will be left in your artery to help keep it open.

 What will happen after the procedure?